|

 real-time quantitative PCR.
 We demonstrate that the approach represents

-a major improvement over existing
+improvement over existing

 conventional and real-time quantitative PCR